kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

 3. Dataset prepared as described in :ref:`prepare_dataset`.
 4. Model weights prepared as described in :ref:`train_model`.

-Prepare for deployment :tutorial-machine:`Machine Learning Workstation`
+Prepare for deployment :tutorial-machine:`Machine learning workstation`
 -----------------------------------------------------------------------
 1. The quantization process requires model weights and a subset (100 to 1000 samples) of the training dataset to calibrate the model.
 To avoid preprocessing the dataset for quantization inside the container, run the following command to prepare the calibration samples and model weights in advance: